 Attendees to the Congress CERMODEL2017 may enjoy reduced hotel rates as a result of the special agreement between the University of Trento and the hotels.

-The list of hotels and bed&breakfasts is available in the download box, on the left.
+The list of hotels and bed&breakfasts is available in the download box, on the right.

 All participants are kindly invited to make their own reservation contact-ing directly one of the available hotels, specifying that they will take part to the Congress CERMODEL2017 and asking for the special rate reserved to the University of Trento.